Resting, Why it is so Important!Biblical Living . Katie's Ramblings . Sabbath . Torah/Bible

-During this time in our nation and world were everyone has been forced to stop and slow down, and stay home, I have been praying that my nation would take this time to really rest in Yehovah.
+During this time in our nation were everyone has been forced to stop and slow down, and stay home, I have been praying that my nation would take this time to really rest in Yehovah.
 Our society is all about getting it done.
-We are a hard working, fast paced nation.
-We put so much pressure on ourselves, our children, and each other.
-Employeers expect their employees to put their job above everything else.
+We are a hard working, fast paced people.
+We put so much pressure on ourselves, our children, and others.
+Employers expect their employees to put their job above everything else.
 Employees think to get a head and to be secure in their job they must go above and beyond.
 There is no room for rest.
 Even in the church this is true.
 We need to have excellent programs, and go above and beyond at preparing amazing music and sermons, and lessons, and the list goes on and on.
 Our children feel enormous pressure to be popular, be the best athlete, be the best student, be the BEST.
 Society all around sends these messages that we must go Bigger and Bigger, we must work harder and harder.

 But what is the goal?
 Why are we doing all of this work?
 What is the end game?